What you need to know

 - Failure to launch: Two astronauts — one American and one Russian — are safe after a booster rocket propelling them to the International Space Station failed, forcing them to make an emergency landing in Kazakhstan.
 Russia says all manned launches have been suspending pending an investigation.

 - Rejoicing in road: An event celebrating the Freedom Road reaching the Trans-Canada Highway is scheduled for this morning.
 For more than a century, Shoal Lake 40 First Nation has been cut off from the mainland because of construction of the City of Winnipeg’s aqueduct.

-- Your forecast: There will be mix of sun and cloud today, with a high of 15 C and wind from the south at 20 km/h gusting to 60 late this morning.
+- Your forecast: Today will be cloudy with a high of 1 C, a 30 per cent chance of flurries until late afternoon and wind from the northwest at 20 km/h gusting to 40.